Key facts

 Combine a leading law degree with the commercial expertise that organisations are seeking by undertaking Deakin's Bachelor of Commerce/Bachelor of Laws.
 Your broad knowledge of both commercial and legal concepts, as well as robust training, practical experience and industry placements, will give you a competitive edge in all areas of commercial law.

-Graduate with two sought-after degrees in just five years – two fewer than if you completed each degree separately – and open up a world of exciting career opportunities with your dual expertise in commerce and law.
-In the law stream, you'll be trained in all major areas of law before applying your skills on real cases at the Deakin Law Clinic.
-In the commerce stream, you'll study a broad range of foundation units before choosing one of eight majors, allowing you to tailor your degree to your career goals.
+Complete two sought-after degrees in just five years – two fewer than if you completed each degree separately – and open up a world of exciting career opportunities with your dual expertise in commerce and law.
+In the law stream, you will be trained in all major areas of the profession by world-class academics, before choosing from a range of real-world learning opportunities.
+One option is to apply your skills on real cases with real clients at the Deakin Law Clinic.
+In the commerce stream, you will study a broad range of foundation units before choosing one of eight majors, allowing you to tailor your degree to your career goals.

 Want workplace-ready business and legal skills with a commercial focus?